PrestaShop/prestashop-specs/content/1.7/back-office/catalog/attributes-and-features/attributes/view-attribute.md

 ## Back to the list

-The "Back to the list" button redirects to the attributes lisitng.
+The "Back to the list" button redirects to the attributes listing.

 👉 See the [specs of the attributes listing](./attributes-listing.md)